EXPX3/Everything-Drone-Delivery-Pickup-and-Landing/README.md

 # Everything-Drone-Delivery-Pickup-and-Landing.
-# NOTE: Work in Progress, Feel free to make any suggestions, remarks via github issues.
+# NOTE: Work in Progress, Feel free to make any suggestions, remarks via github issues / pull requests.
 Purpose of this repo is to keep track of academic research and realworld adoption of Drone delivery, pickup and landing technology.
 Expect, open-source implementations, publications, interviews etc any media relavant to the topic.

 # No universal Drone delivery , pickup and landing algorithm.
 Shall be tailored specifically for usecase.